Renault: Proposed alliances

 On 30 June 2006, the media reported that General Motors convened an emergency board meeting to discuss a proposal by shareholder Kirk Kerkorian to form an alliance with Renault-Nissan.
 However, GM CEO Richard Wagoner felt that an alliance would disproportionately benefit Renault's shareholders and that GM should receive compensation accordingly.
 Talks between GM and Renault ended on 4 October 2006.

 In 2007, Renault-Nissan entered talks with Indian manufacturer Bajaj Auto to develop a new ultra-low-cost car along the lines of the Tata Nano.
 Renault's existing partner in India, Mahindra, was not interested in the project.
 The proposed joint venture did not come to fruition and in late 2009 the companies announced that Bajaj would develop and manufacturer the vehicle and supply Renault-Nissan with completed cars.

 On 7 October 2008 a Renault executive said the company was interested in acquiring or partnering with Chrysler.
 On 11 October 2008, the New York Times reported that General Motors, Nissan and Renault had all been in discussions over the past month with Chrysler's owner Cerberus Capital Management about acquiring Chrysler.

 In May 2019, Fiat Chrysler Automobiles proposed merging its business with Renault.
 The proposal was later withdrawn.

 Awards

-Renault models have won the European Car of the Year award six times in the last forty years:
+Renault models have won the European Car of the Year award eight times :